What Is A Roof Rat: South Shore IPM

 - Lead to costly damage and health concerns

-How To Identify A Roof Rat Infestation
+How to Identify a Roof Rat Infestation

 1. Droppings

-- Small, spindle-shaped, and about ½ inch long
+- Small, spindle-shaped, about ½ inch long

 2. Gnaw Marks